cubiclesoft/ultimate-email/docs/smtp.md

 * replytoaddr - A string containing an e-mail address to use as the 'Reply-To' address (Default is "").
 * ccaddr - A string containing one or more 'CC' e-mail addresses (Default is "").
 * bccaddr - A string containing one or more 'BCC' e-mail addresses (Default is "").
 * headers - A string containing additional e-mail headers.
-Usually just the result of a call to GetEmailUserAgent() (Default is "").
+Usually just the result of a call to SMTP::GetUserAgent() (Default is "").
 * textmessage - A string containing the text version of the message (Default is "").
 * htmlmessage - A string containing the HTML version of the message (Default is "").
 * attachments - An array containing information about zero or more attachments (Default is array()).
-* usemail - A boolean that calls the built-in PHP mail() function instead of SendSMTPMail() (Default is false).
+* usemail - A boolean that calls the built-in PHP mail() function instead of SendSMTPEmail() (Default is false).
 * returnresults - A boolean that causes the function to return an array of processed information instead of sending an e-mail (Default is false).

 The optional 'attachments' array can contain a number of different options: